fitness

 2. Reduce the temperature setting to 350 DegrF, and open the oven door briefly to reduce the temperature (30 seconds should do it).

-3. Bake for 40 minutes.
+3. Bake for 42 minutes.

 4. You should now have a nicely browned crust and a firm filling.

 5. At this point, you want to test the filling to see if a knife inserted into it comes out clean.
 If not, bake for another 5 minutes and try again.
 Repeat this process only one more time, if pie isn't done.
+With my method, the knife has always come out clean on the first attempt.
+So you can skip this step if you want.

 Notes:

 • Remember, this is a healthy pie.
-It contains no processed sugar, corn syrup, wheat flour, or hydrogenated oil.
+It contains no processed sugar, corn syrup, wheat flour, hydrogenated oil, or seed oil.
 Don't spoil it by putting whipping cream on top of it.
 The pie is good just the way it is.
 The taste of good food doesn't need to be disguised with sugar or hydrogenated oil.
 That defeats the purpose of making it this way in the first place.

 • If you really want whip cream, then make your own from scratch.
 Most ready-made whipping cream contains ingredients that are not fit for human consumption.